Table of Contents:

 - Globalization of higher education

 From the time it was viewed with suspicion, to becoming an integral element of a learning strategy, gamification has traversed a long journey.
-Today, organizations have realized its potential, and gamification at work has become the new buzz word in corporate training.
+Today, organizations have realized its potential, and gamification at work has become the new buzzword in corporate training.

 1. Opportunities to Learn in Virtual/Simulated Environment

 They can control the movements and actions of the animated characters, with the aim to develop some competitive skills.
 These simulations should mirror real business challenges, have an element of competitive challenge, use images and data to enhance the learner experience, and incorporate data and reporting for feedback.

 2. Opportunities for Collaboration

 Games can include team-oriented contests that involve accumulating the points of every member, thus, putting pressure on each individual to improve their performance and constructively contribute to the team.
 Sharing challenges and victories add excitement around the game and bring the players closer, leading to more collaborative efforts between them.
 For enhanced engagement, consider incorporating gamification solutions to elevate the overall experience.

 3. Address Short Attention Spans

 Besides, they can be personalized to offer learning to employees on areas where they are not performing well.
 In a world of endless diversions and dwindling attention spans, organizations can make learning more engaging by using gamification that includes simulated content in the form of small and very specific nuggets or micro bites.

 4. Continuous Learning

 The game can include targets or goals, award points and a system in place to monitor and track the performance of each participant.
 Within a gamified environment, employees not only compete with one another but also with themselves.
 Such competition with oneself fosters a progressive outlook, setting them on a journey of continuous improvement.
-It is therefore important that your gamification strategy includes features to record and update employees’ progress over the game.
+It is therefore important that your gamification solutions include features to record and update employees’ progress over the game.

 5. Reward-based Training

 More than the fun element, what addicts most people to games are competition and rewards.
 Gamification at work is successful when the learner is rewarded at the end of each task such that an infinite loop is created with a reward at each step motivating the learner up a continuous learning curve.

-More and more organizations are adopting gamification at work to meet their training goals.
+More and more organizations are adopting gamification methods at work to meet their training goals.
 Game-based training helps to eliminate the monotony of classroom sessions, passing on the control of learning to the learners and providing the opportunity to transform abstract knowledge into first-hand experience and practice concepts in a virtual environment to avoid mistakes in real-time settings.